Baby Essentials for the First 3 Months You Can’t Forget About

 What should I buy for the first baby?

-I tried to make this baby gear guide comprehensive so it’s long.
-It includes:
+I tried to make this baby gear guide comprehensive, so it’s long.

-• What products I bought but never used
+- The products I bought but never used.

 Why?

 Every baby is different and will have unique preferences.
-Every family has different priorities and lifestyles.
+Plus, every family has their own priorities and lifestyles.

 Do what’s best for you and your family.

 If you are an Amazon Prime member, the one-time discount is 15%!
-Amazon Prime also comes with 20% off diapers and baby food when you have more than 5 subscriptions.
-The best part about this membership: 2 day FREE shipping and FREE access to movies, TV shows, music and books.
+Amazon Prime also comes with 20% off diapers and baby food when you have more than five subscriptions.
+The best part about this membership: 2-day FREE shipping and FREE access to movies, TV shows, music, and books.
 You can cancel your other subscriptions!

-You can also get a welcome gift box if you’re an Amazon Prime member and meet certain requirements like a minimum spend.
+You can also get a welcome gift box if you’re an Amazon Prime member and meet specific requirements like minimum spending.
 Here are the specific eligibility requirements in the US.
 Here are the eligibility requirements in Canada.

 Before purchasing items on Amazon, go through Rakuten first!